 The process of bulk deploying a pool of Linux desktops involves the following steps:

-- Create a virtual machine template and install Horizon Agent on the virtual machine.
+- Create a virtual machine template.

 - Create a guest customization specification.